ashinw/house-prj-pub/lower-level/section-DF-requirements.md

-# Section DF - Main bathroom and Multi-level stair case
+# Section DF - Laundry and Multi-level stair case [shared resource]

 ## Context

-Section DF was originally the 3rd bedroom that was closest to the original bathroom.
-The new bathroom will now be relocated here in a slightly more accessible location.
+Section DF was originally the 3rd bedroom that was situated beside the laundry to south.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)